Everyone’s doing content marketing. Small businesses, B2Bs, and B2Cs all use content marketing. Basically, that’s everyone.

 I’m one of the planet’s biggest fans of content marketing.
-I can tell you stories of other successful companies, and even share statistics of the insane amounts of traffic and revenue that I’ve been able to generate from content marketing.
+I can tell you stories of other successful companies and even share statistics of the insane amounts of traffic and revenue that I’ve been able to generate from content marketing.

 But maybe all this breathless excitement over content marketing has raised your expectations a bit too high.
-Let’s all step back, take a deep breathe, and get realistic about content marketing.
+Let’s all step back, take a deep breath, and get realistic about content marketing.
 You might not double your traffic or triple your revenue.

-Homework: if you are getting some results from content marketing, be satisfied with it.
+Homework: if you are getting results from content marketing, be satisfied with it.
 Look for gradual improvements, not an overnight success.

 10. You’re not having any fun with it.